ArrogantL/ChatGPT4CausalReasoning/README.md

-This project conducts a comprehensive evaluation of the ChatGPT’s causal reasoning capabilities. [[Paper-ArXiv]](https://arxiv.org/abs/2305.07375)
+This project conducts the code of paper:

+Is ChatGPT a Good Causal Reasoner?
+A Comprehensive Evaluation. [[Paper-ArXiv]](https://arxiv.org/abs/2305.07375)

+Accepted by the Findings of EMNLP 2023.